extinctsion/awesome-resources/README.md

 🎃 Hacktoberfest 2025 – Open Source Resources

-Welcome to this repository!
-PLease give stars if you like the repository
+Welcome to this repository! **Please give stars if you like the repository **

 This project is created as part of Hacktoberfest 2024, an open-source celebration where developers from all around the world contribute to